-British mezzo-soprano and director Loré Lixenberg made her Royal Opera debut in 2011 creating the role of Cousin Shelley in the world premiere of Anna Nicole.
-Other work at the Royal Opera House includes Exposure: Opera and OperaShots (Jocelyn Pook’s Ingerland) in the Linbury Studio Theatre.
+British mezzo-soprano and director Loré Lixenberg made her Royal Opera debut in 2011, creating the role of Cousin Shelley in the world premiere of Anna Nicole.
+Other work at the Royal Opera House includes Exposure: Opera and OperaShots (Pook’s Ingerland) in the Linbury Studio Theatre.

-In concert Lixenberg has appeared with orchestras and ensembles including the BBC Symphony Orchestra, Hallé, Danish National Symphony Orchestra, Icelandic Symphony Orchestra, Ensemble InterContemporain, London Sinfonietta, Northern Sinfonietta, Klangforum Wien and Birmingham Contemporary Music Group.
+In concert Lixenberg has appeared with such orchestras and ensembles as the BBC Symphony Orchestra, the Hallé, Danish National Symphony Orchestra, Icelandic Symphony Orchestra, Ensemble InterContemporain, London Sinfonietta, Northern Sinfonietta, Klangforum Wien and Birmingham Contemporary Music Group.
 Lixenberg's credits as a director include the UK premiere of Kagel's Staatstheater and works with CoMA and at the SPOR Festival.